ryandrake08/g3xtools/README.md

 # List all chart data associated with given G3X system and exit
 python3 g3xdata.py -e 60001A2345BC0

-# NOTE: The list of systems and available data downloads will change at a rate depending on your subscription, and you'll need to refresh those, too:
-python3 g3xdata.py -e 60001A2345BC0 -A

 # Show detailed chart series information and exit, does not require account login
 python3 g3xdata.py -i 2054